 If you love your iPhone and you love to travel you definitely won’t love the way carriers lock the iPhone onto their network.
-This prevents you from using a pre-paid local SIM card once you arrive at your destination, which can save a fortune on phone calls and SMS messages.
+This prevents you from using a pre-paid local SIM card once you arrive at your destination which can save a fortune on phone calls and SMS messages.

 So what’s the story with the iPhone 4?
-We polled Telstra, Vodafone, 3 and Optus on their iPhone 4 unlocking policy.
+We polled Telstra Vodafone 3 and Optus on their iPhone 4 unlocking policy.

-If you buy an iPhone 4 outright from Apple it comes unlocked, of course.
+If you buy an iPhone 4 outright from Apple it comes unlocked of course.
 That’s just as it should be.
 You’ve paid anywhere from $859 to $999 for the phone.
-It’s yours
+It’s yours.

-An Optus spokesman confirmed that while their iPhone 4 handsets would be locked, "if you want to unlock the iPhone there is no extra charge.”
+An Optus spokesman confirmed that while their iPhone 4 handsets would be locked “if you want to unlock the iPhone there is no extra charge.”

-This is a significant but very welcome change from Vodafone’s previous policy, under which the iPhone 3G and 3GS would be unlocked for between $75-$100 if you were in the first six months of your contract, and between $25-$50 after that period.
+This is a significant but very welcome change from Vodafone’s previous policy under which the iPhone 3G and 3GS would be unlocked for between $75-$100 if you were in the first six months of your contract and between $25-$50 after that period.